Installing Newt on Mac OS

 Installing the Latest Release Version of Newt

-Install the latest stable release version (1.0.0) of newt:
+Run the following command to install the latest release version of newt:

-Note: This installs the newt 1.0.0 binary that has been tested on Mac OS 10.9 and higher.
+Notes: Homebrew bottles for newt are available for Mac OS Sierra.
 If you are running an earlier version of Mac OS, the installation will install the latest version of Go and compile newt locally.

 Check that you are using the installed version of newt:

 $ which newt /usr/local/bin/newt $ newt version Apache Newt version: 1.3.0

 Note: If you previously built newt from source and the output of

 which newt shows "$GOPATH/bin/newt", you will need to move "$GOPATH/bin" after "/usr/local/bin" for your PATH in ~/.bash_profile, and source ~/.bash_profile.